Courteney Cox Says Coco Is Preparing Her to Be an Empty Nester

 Bob Saget, Comedian and Star of ‘Full House,’ Dead at 65

-Courteney Cox's 17-year-old daughter Coco Arquette is easing her mom into life as an empty nester.
-The teen is preparing to go to college next year and in a new appearance on The Ellen DeGeneres Show, Cox shares that Coco has no interest in staying close to home when she does.
+Courteney Cox and David Arquette's 17-year-old daughter, Coco Arquette, is easing her mom into life as an empty nester.
+The teen is preparing to go to college next year and on Wednesday's episode of The Ellen DeGeneres Show, Courteney shares that Coco has no interest in staying close to home.

-But though Cox might be sad about her only child leaving, she hasn't suffered from empty nest syndrome just yet.
+While the Friends star might be bummed about her only child leaving, she hasn't suffered from empty nest syndrome just yet.

-"There are people that get that empty nest syndrome, and my sister literally went crazy when her second moved out," Cox shared.
+"There are people that get that empty nest syndrome, and my sister literally went crazy when her second moved out," Courteney tells Ellen.
 "I haven't even thought about it, and I think [Coco]'s doing such a good job at prepping me for this.
 She never leaves her room.
 She's never home and if she is, literally the door is shut and I don't know what she's doing back there.
 But I don't think I'm going to be as affected."

-Cox recently teamed up with her ex and Coco's dad, David Arquette, for Scream, the fifth installment of the franchise.
+Courteney recently teamed up with her ex-husband and Coco's dad, David Arquette, for Scream, the fifth installment of the franchise.

-"No, no. I didn't take anything," Arquette told ET last year of the first Scream film, adding, "I mean, I did end up with a daughter."
+"No, no. I didn't take anything," David told ET last year of the first Scream film, adding, "I mean, I did end up with a daughter."

 He added of Coco, "She loves acting.
 She loves singing.
 I'm so proud of her."